TrueList

 (InvespCRO)

-13. Just under 40% of companies worldwide test an email’s subject.
+13. 39% of companies worldwide test an email’s subject.

-If you are wondering what is the most common A/B testing data science behind emails we have just the stats for that.
-The majority (39%) of companies worldwide start by testing the email’s subject line as the most important element – the bait used to lure customers into clicking.
-Email marketing A/B testing statistics further show 37% test content, 36% test the send dates and time, 32% focus on the sender address, while 30% look at the images in the email.
+A solid 39% of companies worldwide start by testing the email’s subject line as the most important element, the bait used to lure customers into clicking.
+Email marketing A/B testing statistics further show 37% test content, while 36% test the send dates and time.
 Other things that are subjected to A/B testing are offers (28%) and preheaders (23%).

 (Finances Online)

-14. Concise subject lines get 541% more responses than creative ones.
+14. Simple subject lines get 541% more responses than creative ones.

 A/B testing results from analyzing email subject lines reveal ‘creativity is dead’.
-Users don’t seem to appreciate when emails try to be clever with subject lines; what email marketing A/B testing facts show instead is that keeping things straight and remaining clear and concise in the subject line is what your potential clients value the most.
+Users don’t seem to appreciate when emails try to be clever with subject lines.
+Email marketing A/B testing facts show that keeping things straight and remaining clear and concise in the subject line is what your potential clients value the most.

-15. A/B tests produce real results for an organization in 1 out of 8 cases.
+15. A/B tests produce a significant change for an organization in 1 out of 8 cases.

 Sometimes, even if you opt for the best A/B testing methodology, the results can be frustrating.
-Data shows that only 1 out of 8 A/B tests indicate any success in an email campaign, with the rest rarely showing any improvement.
+Data shows that only one out of eight A/B tests indicate any success in an email campaign, with the rest rarely showing any improvement.
 To avoid this frustration and improve the conversion rate, it is always recommended for companies to use more variables.

 A/B Testing Results and Examples that Made History